 Arthur is on his 4th medication for the rare form of epilepsy caused by SLC6A1 which doesn’t respond to usual treatment plans.
 We see improvements in his development, followed by setbacks and he continues to have absences and myoclonic seizure activity.
 He needs physiotherapy, occupational therapy and speech and language therapy.
 He is at risk of developing scoliosis and being on the autistic spectrum.
 I grieve for the things he cannot do and I fear what might lay ahead for Arthur.
 Our hopes and dreams are that he will live a full and happy life and is able to meet his full potential using the support and treatment available.

 Of the children currently diagnosed, many also have autism as well as similar epilepsy, hypotonia, development delay and fatigue.
 The only hope for treatment is gene replacement therapy.
 A group of scientists at UT Southwestern are developing this therapy that will help not only Arthur, but every child with this condition.
 With the funds raised so far by families affected by SLC6A1 a MAJOR BREAKTHROUGH has been reached by our dedicated team of scientists.
 The gene therapy treatment is now actively treating mice infected with the same gene changes as Arthur.
 If all goes as hoped, the mice will show improvement and this data will go before the Federal Drug Administration to approve the therapy for human use.

 Make a donation right now.
 Every little bit helps.
 Even £5 inches us closer to our goal.
-Please share and follow our gofundme.
-Like us on Facebook and follow us on Instagram
+Please like, share and follow us on Facebook and follow us on Instagram.